 Last but not least is the Catalyst license.
 Think of this less as a feature and more as a tip jar.
 It's for dedicated users who want to financially support the independent developers behind Obsidian.
 It's a one-time payment that starts at $25.

-As a thank you, you get a few perks like early access to beta versions of the app and a special badge on the community forums and Discord server.
-But just to be clear, this license does not get you Sync or Publish.
-It’s purely a way to say thanks and help the project grow.
+As a thank you, you get a few perks like early access to beta versions of the app, community badges, and a VIP channel on Discord.
+But to be clear, this license does not get you Sync or Publish.
+It's purely a way to say thanks and help the project stay independent.

 Are the paid add-ons worth it?

 The paid services solve very specific problems.
-Obsidian Sync is a pretty good deal if you’re constantly switching between devices, especially if you’re mixing and matching operating systems (like a Windows desktop, an iPad, and an Android phone).
-If you value having seamless, secure, and encrypted syncing without any extra setup, the monthly fee is probably worth it for the peace of mind.
+Obsidian Sync is a good deal if you're constantly switching between devices, especially if you're mixing operating systems (a Windows desktop, an iPad, an Android phone).
+If you value secure, encrypted syncing with zero setup, $4 a month is probably worth the peace of mind.

-That said, many people in the community feel the services are a bit expensive for what you get, particularly if you’re just one person.
-Plenty of tech-savvy users find free workarounds, like syncing their vault with iCloud Drive or setting up a more hands-on tool like Syncthing.
+That said, plenty of people in the community feel the services are a bit expensive for what you get, particularly if you're just one person.
+Tech-savvy users find free workarounds, like syncing their vault with iCloud Drive or setting up Syncthing.
 In the end, it comes down to what you value more: built-in convenience and security, or a little DIY elbow grease.

 Where the pricing model falls short for teams